close panorama

-• The Google Maps Plugin adds a Google Map to the viewer.
+• The Google Maps Plugin adds an interactive Google Map to the viewer.

 • The map can be freely placed and sized anywhere on the screen.